OPPCONCERNED SHEEP BREEDERS SOCIETY

 Number tubes 1 through XXX.
 Number should be dark, easy to read, and placed at the very top of the label (nearest the rubber stopper/cap) while the tube is held in an upright position.
 Then, turning the tube on its side (horizontal), write the date drawn, the individual animal ID, and your last name on the label.

 Use a submission form (available on the Internet) from the lab to which you will ship samples.
 All information on the form must match the labels on the tubes.
-Submit under your veterinarian’s name, noting whether the blood was drawn by you or by the vet.
+Submit under your veterinarian’s name, noting whether the blood was drawn by you or by your veterinarian.